abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-In a similar way as above we can define the tensor product of three or more matrices.
+We can define the tensor product of three or more matrices similarly.
 For three or more systems, the equations `equation-16` and `equation-17` are equivalent to the equations in the `equation-14` and `equation-15`.

 $$
 \begin{equation}\tag{16}